Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 Modifies the target pools to which all new instances in this group are assigned.
 Existing instances in the group are not affected.
 */
 await gapi.client.compute.regionInstanceGroupManagers.setTargetPools({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

 /*
+Flags the specified instances in the managed instance group to be started.
+This method increases the targetSize and decreases the targetStoppedSize of the managed instance group by the number of instances that you start.
+The startInstances operation is marked DONE if the startInstances request is successful.
+The underlying actions take additional time.
+You must separately verify the status of the STARTING action with the listmanagedinstances method.
+In this request, you can only specify instances that are stopped.
+For example, if an instance was previously stopped using the stopInstances method, it can be started using the startInstances method.
+If a health check is attached to the managed instance group, the specified instances will be verified as healthy after they are started.
+You can specify a maximum of 1000 instances with this method per request.
+*/
+await gapi.client.compute.regionInstanceGroupManagers.startInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
+Flags the specified instances in the managed instance group to be immediately stopped.
+You can only specify instances that are running in this request.
+This method reduces the targetSize and increases the targetStoppedSize of the managed instance group by the number of instances that you stop.
+The stopInstances operation is marked DONE if the stopInstances request is successful.
+The underlying actions take additional time.
+You must separately verify the status of the STOPPING action with the listmanagedinstances method.
+If the standbyPolicy.initialDelaySec field is set, the group delays stopping the instances until initialDelaySec have passed from instance.creationTimestamp (that is, when the instance was created).
+This delay gives your application time to set itself up and initialize on the instance.
+If more than initialDelaySec seconds have passed since instance.creationTimestamp when this method is called, there will be zero delay.
+If the group is part of a backend service that has enabled connection draining, it can take up to 60 seconds after the connection draining duration has elapsed before the VM instance is stopped.
+Stopped instances can be started using the startInstances method.
+You can specify a maximum of 1000 instances with this method per request.
+*/
+await gapi.client.compute.regionInstanceGroupManagers.stopInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
+Flags the specified instances in the managed instance group to be immediately suspended.
+You can only specify instances that are running in this request.
+This method reduces the targetSize and increases the targetSuspendedSize of the managed instance group by the number of instances that you suspend.
+The suspendInstances operation is marked DONE if the suspendInstances request is successful.
+The underlying actions take additional time.
+You must separately verify the status of the SUSPENDING action with the listmanagedinstances method.
+If the standbyPolicy.initialDelaySec field is set, the group delays suspension of the instances until initialDelaySec have passed from instance.creationTimestamp (that is, when the instance was created).
+This delay gives your application time to set itself up and initialize on the instance.
+If more than initialDelaySec seconds have passed since instance.creationTimestamp when this method is called, there will be zero delay.
+If the group is part of a backend service that has enabled connection draining, it can take up to 60 seconds after the connection draining duration has elapsed before the VM instance is suspended.
+Suspended instances can be resumed using the resumeInstances method.
+You can specify a maximum of 1000 instances with this method per request.
+*/
+await gapi.client.compute.regionInstanceGroupManagers.suspendInstances({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region",  });

+/*
 Returns permissions that a caller has on the specified resource.